 Worth noting is that the tooltip is a 1 for 3 thing -- you get all three of the benefits for the spec that you aren’t, so as a Guardian, read it as getting the Non-Feral, Non-Restoration, and Non-Balance benefits.

 And yes, while it makes your heals 100% free and do more heals, and hypercharges your cat damage for 45 seconds, it doesn’t exactly have a lot of utility execept as a once-per-fight emergency button with its 6 minute cooldown.
 It’s probably more appropriate as a non-Guardian emergency button.
 Tjomek notes that he uses it as a way to burst cat DPS during the times when he's not the main tank, and Telamir likes using this as a way to pop out and mega Tranquility the raid.

 - Nature’s Vigil is like a second Berserk of sorts.
 Better for tank DPS and does incidental healing (Mangle hits, non-Vengance, for about 22K, so 25% of that is 5K per Mangle hit.)
-Underwhelming in practice unless you can time it with a Vengance spike.
-Where it really shines is on the DPS front, for when you chain it together with Incarnation, since both of them last for 30 seconds and share the same cooldown (though this will change in 5.2 - it's getting a nerf down to 10% damage buff down from 20%, for being able to be used every 90 seconds).
+Might be worth it if you can time it with a Vengance spike once you have a 530 or better weapon.
+Where it really shines is on the DPS front, for when you chain it together with Incarnation, since both of them last for 30 seconds, but Nature's Vigil has a 1.5 minute cooldown to Incarnation's 3 minute cooldown.

 XII: Final thoughts.